Creator / Ben Elton

-Ben Elton is an English writer, director and comedian who co-wrote Black Adder
+Ben Elton (born 3 May 1959) is an English writer, director and comedian who co-wrote Black Adder

 (from its second season onward) with Richard Curtis.
 He also co-wrote The Young Ones

 with Rik Mayall

 and Lise Meyer, and was solo writer on Filthy, Rich and Catflap

 He has also written three West End plays, several "jukebox" musicals including We Will Rock You